Marilyn Manson: Name

 The name Marilyn Manson is formed by a juxtaposition of two opposing American pop cultural icons: Marilyn Monroe and Charles Manson.
 Monroe, an actress, was one of the most popular sex symbols of the 1950s and continues to be a major icon over 50 years after, while Manson, a cult leader, was responsible for the murder of actress Sharon Tate, as well as several others; and served a life sentence on murder and conspiracy charges until his death in 2017.

 Manson has mentioned on at least two occasions that he trademarked the name Marilyn Manson.
 In an interview at the 2015 Cannes Lions Festival, he said: "I trademarked the name 'Marilyn Manson' the same way as Walt Disney and Mickey Mouse.
 It's not a stage name.
 It's not my legal name. ...
 Marilyn Manson is owned by Brian Warner, my real name."
 He also mentioned this in a 2013 interview with Larry King.
 The records of the United States Patent and Trademark Office show that he registered four trademarks of the name between 1994 and 1999, protecting entertainment services, merchandising and branding.

 Manson says he used those trademark registrations to issue cease and desist orders to media outlets who wrongly blamed him for the Columbine High School massacre.
 One journalist had erroneously reported the shooters were "wearing Marilyn Manson makeup and t-shirts", although the reports were soon proved incorrect.
-However, Manson said, "Once the wheels started spinning, Fox News started going."
-As a result of these accusations, Manson's career was seriously harmed: He was shunned by many venue owners and received numerous death threats.
+He said "Once the wheels started spinning, Fox News started going."
+As a result of these accusations, Manson's career was seriously harmed.
+He was shunned by many venue owners and received numerous death threats.

 Manson generally uses the name in lieu of his birth name.
-Though his mother referred to him by his birth name of Brian, his father opted to refer to his son as simply "Manson" since about 1993, saying, "It's called respect of the artist."
+Though his mother referred to him by his birth name of Brian, his father opted to refer to his son as simply "Manson" since about 1993, saying: "It's called respect of the artist."